Probate

 Using a Probate Solicitor

-When you appoint a probate solicitor to apply for a grant of probate/grant of administration we will advise you of the necessary requirements and look after all matters concerning the estate including writing to banks, insurance companies and beneficiaries.
+When you appoint a probate solicitor for a grant of probate/administration, we’ll guide you on requirements.
+We handle estate matters, contact banks, insurance firms, and beneficiaries.
 We will also gather in the estate assets and handle the distribution to the beneficiaries.
 The information we will require is contained in our Executor/Administrator Checklist.

 Step 1 – Submitting the Application